I'm in the extremely early stages of a wedding (pre-engagement early). I like to plan things ahead of time.

 That said, I've got lots of ideas for you.
-First, take a look at my archive of posts about ceremonies.
+First, take a look at my archive of guidance posts about ceremonies.
 You'll find everything from vows referencing zombies to how to build a ceremony for a shy couple, to ideas for great secular readings to include in your service.
-Heck, you can even read the text from my wedding ceremony from start to finish, if you want to know what we did.
+If you read only one post, make it this one: Wedding Ceremony 101: Crafting your own wedding ceremonies from scratch.

 I've recently featured several modern ceremony components like unity candles, unity cocktails, sand ceremonies, and ring warmings.
 Between Offbeat Bride and the rest of the web, there are a bazillion secular ceremony ideas out there, and no shortage of books!

 Perhaps the best advice, however, is to find a truly great officiant/celebrant who can help you with this process.
 I've featured several celebrants and officiant stories on Offbeat Bride, and you might get some inspiration there.
 A good officiant will be the perfect combo of thoughtful adviser, skilled writer, and excellent public speaker.
 Don't be afraid to ask around with your law/political science/sociology friends — you may be surprised to find that some of them are already internet ordained and have helped with other friends' weddings!